The benefit to students of using this collection of resources is that while they are learning the building blocks of words,

 - The colorful illustration is a visual of the sentence

-Let’s take a look at the sound spelling of /ER/.
-The sound /ER/ is in many words however when your students look at the card they will see that there are only 8 ways to spell /ER/.
-Seeing a complete list of the different spellings will help students see the patterns of each sounds spelling and give them the confidence that when they hear the sound /ER/ they will know that there are only a few possible ways to spell that sound.
+Let’s take a look at the sound spelling long U. Long U is in many words, however when your students look at the card, they will see that there are only 4 ways to spell that sound.
+Seeing a complete list of the different spellings will help students see the patterns of each sound spelling and give them the confidence that when they hear the sound, they will know that there are only a few possible ways to spell that sound.

-After you display the Sound Spelling Card for /ER/ you will want to use our second resource: Sound Spelling Teaching Cards.
-The Sound Spelling Cards are your hands-on teaching cards.
+After you display the Sound Spelling Display Card for long U, you will want to use our second resource: Sound Spelling Teaching Cards.
+The Sound Spelling Teaching Cards are your hands-on teaching resources.
 There is one card for each individual spelling.
-For example, for the sound /ER/ there are 8 cards.
+For example, for the sound long U there are 4 cards.
 Each card includes a colorful illustration and a sentence using more words with that spelling pattern.

-Let’s take a look at the /ER/ card that is spelled IR.
+Let’s take a look at the long U card that is spelled EW.

 One card containing the keyword, sentence, and a supporting image will help students to remember that sound spelling, and other words that share that sound spelling.

 The book that ties it all together

 The third resource that completes the collection is The Illustrated Book of Sounds & Their Spelling Patterns.
 This book provides the students’ portion of each lesson.
 If you are teaching long U, for instance, you will print the lessons that provide practice for those spellings.
 The lessons have sentences that group like words together to teach students to find the patterns through repetition.

 *The printed book also comes with a download for ease of printing workbook pages.

 Take a closer look